-Other options to consider are nanny shares with other parents or friends with children, even utilizing the onsite daycare at your workplace.
-Bonus: Many onsite daycares allow you to pay fees pre-tax, which also can save you money.
+Other options to consider are nanny shares with other parents or friends with children, or even utilizing the onsite daycare at your workplace.
+Many onsite daycares allow you to pay fees pre-tax, which can also save you money.

 A major issue with the financial obligations of childcare is how costs vary so greatly from state to state, making budgeting for care more difficult.
-For example, monthly childcare for a 4-year-old ranges from $344 to $1,472 per month, depending on geographic location and age of the child.
-Keep in mind that these costs also can be affected by the number of children a family has.
-Childcare costs can quickly balloon in families with 2 or 3 children.
+For example, monthly childcare for a 4-year-old range from $399 to $1,593 per month, depending on geographic location and age of the child.

 Keep in mind costs can also be affected by the number of children a family has.
 Childcare costs can quickly balloon in families with two or three children.